masak/alma/ROADMAP.md

 iterate on ideas and replace newly discovered better ideas with old worse ideas.

-007 is still a v0.x.x product.
+Alma is still a v0.x.x product.
 There are no guarantees about backwards compatibility, as the need for inwards fluidity exceeds the need for outwards stability.